trzecieu/emscripten-docker/docs/emscripten.md

 ## History
 <sub>(Please note that following history refers only to the history of this Docker Image and how it was build / what includes.
 For release notes of emscripten, please follow https://emscripten.org)</sub>

-* **1.38.34**: Cumulative change
+* **1.39.17**: It's over 1M pulls of this image! :tada: Thank you so much!
+Starting from this tag there is a couple of changes in the tag convention and compiled flavors.
+  * [#66](https://github.com/trzecieu/emscripten-docker/issues/66), [#68](https://github.com/trzecieu/emscripten-docker/issues/68) -  Make Emscripten Upstream the major flavor, so that `latest` tag will be always pointing to that flavour
+  * Images: [trzeci/emscripten/Dockerfile](https://github.com/trzecieu/emscripten-docker/blob/master/docker/trzeci/emscripten/Dockerfile), [trzeci/emscripten-slim/Dockerfile](https://github.com/trzecieu/emscripten-docker/blob/master/docker/trzeci/emscripten-slim/Dockerfile) are not loner compiled in favor of stable [trzeci/emscripten-fastcomp/Dockerfile](https://github.com/trzecieu/emscripten-docker/blob/master/docker/trzeci/emscripten-fastcomp/Dockerfile) and [trzeci/emscripten-upstream/Dockerfile](https://github.com/trzecieu/emscripten-docker/blob/master/docker/trzeci/emscripten-upstream/Dockerfile)

+* **1.39.5**: [#67](https://github.com/trzecieu/emscripten-docker/issues/67) - Added precompiled LTO object
-[#45](https://github.com/trzecieu/emscripten-docker/issues/45)[#46](https://github.com/trzecieu/emscripten-docker/issues/46) Adopt image to new Emscripten SDK
+* **1.38.34**: [#45](https://github.com/trzecieu/emscripten-docker/issues/45), [#46](https://github.com/trzecieu/emscripten-docker/issues/46) - (Cumulative change) Adopt image to new Emscripten SDK
   * Starting from 1.38.33 Emscripten has switched project build system to waterfall, which has introduced some complication to building the image.
 The main problem was that no longer was possible to compile Emscripten from sources, with making sure that we have exactly the same components like Emscripten was released.
 For the instance WebAssembly/binaryen repo wasn't tagged with Emscripten version anymore.
 [#44](https://github.com/trzecieu/emscripten-docker/issues/44) Significant refactoring of base image emscripten-slim.
 Please visit issue, to get extended context and motivation.
-  * Improvements:
+  * **Improvements**:
     * `/emsdk_portable` is fully moveable folder that can be used as a `COPY --from` source of multi stage build
     * `/emsdk_portable/dockerfiles` contains Dockerfile sources used to compile a particular image - so that it should be fairly easy to replicate and inspect content of images
     * `emsdk` should be fully functional tool now, so that can be used for upgrading bundled emscripten SDK or to install extra tools